Commerce · Operations & Throughput

 AI-native vs traditional approach

-How a scoped AI-native engagement compares to the traditional alternatives for finance back office in retail.
+How a scoped AI-native engagement compares to the alternatives for finance back office in retail: in-house build, BPO retainer, generic SaaS subscription, traditional consulting engagement.

 | Dimension | Traditional (in-house build or BPO) | AI-native engagement (us) |